NeurAR: Neural Uncertainty for Autonomous 3D Reconstruction with Implicit Neural Representations: Method

 One difficulty of the problem is defining the objective function itself as there is no ground truth data to measure the quality of the reconstruction.
 Hence, one major line of work in this field is seeking a surrogate quantity that can be used for the view sequence optimization, which is also the focus of this paper.

 Finding the best sequence for \eqref{opttraj} is prohibitively expensive and most work resolves this problem by a greedy strategy.
 At each step of the reconstruction process, a number of candidate viewpoints are sampled according to some constraints, the contributions of these viewpoints to the reconstruction quality are evaluated based on the current reconstructed scene and the viewpoint with the most contribution is chosen as NBV.
 The process is repeated until a maximum length is reached.
 To move a robot to NBV, various path planning methods can be applied to navigate the robot.

-In this work, we follow the greedy strategy and choose RRT as our path planning algorithm.
+\rs{In this work, we follow the greedy strategy and choose an existing RRT* based view planner.
+For each viewpoint, an RGB image (with an optional depth image) is captured.
+To achieve an autonomous 3D reconstruction system depending only on the input images, joint estimation of camera poses and the target scene is required.
+To focus on view planning with implicit scene representations, we assume the ground truth camera poses are given and leave the localization of the camera as future work.}

-Within the greedy framework, our proposed autonomous 3D reconstruction system can be divided into three modules (shown in the top of \figref{planning}): a 3D reconstruction module, a view planner module, and a renderer module.
-At each step, the 3D reconstruction module reconstructs a scene represented by an implicit neural network with new images from the renderer module and provides a quantity (neural uncertainty) measuring the reconstructed quality of each point (\secref{uncert}).
+Accordingly, our proposed autonomous 3D reconstruction system can be divided into three modules (shown in the top of \figref{planning}): a 3D reconstruction module, a view planner module, and a \rs{simulation} module.
+At each step, the 3D reconstruction module reconstructs a scene represented by an implicit neural network with new images from the \rs{simulation} module and provides a quantity (neural uncertainty) measuring the reconstructed quality of each position (\secref{uncert}).
 To adapt the implicit neural representation to online reconstruction, we further propose several strategies for online training and acceleration in \secref{online}.
 The view planner module (\secref{planner}) samples viewpoints from empty space, measures the contributions of these sampled viewpoints by composing the neural uncertainty, chooses NBV and plans a view path to NBV.
-The renderer module, built upon Unity Engine, renders RGBD images from new viewpoints and provides both the images and the camera poses to the 3D reconstruction module.
+The \rs{simulation} module, built upon Unity Engine, renders RGBD images from new viewpoints and provides both the images and the camera poses to the 3D reconstruction module.